 - People don’t want to be lectured

-- Your message got to your viewer at the wrong time
+- Their message gets to their viewer at the wrong time

-So, how can you produce quality content, that is also engaging and moves the needle in the right direction?
+So, how can you produce attractive expert videos that move the needle in the right direction?

 Here are a few tips: